aslakhol/it2810-webutvikling-h18-prosjekt-2-gruppe--06/README.md

 The app is now available on localhost:3000

-## Abstract

 ## Our solution

-We based our project on an idea for a tool we have wanted to create for a time.
+We based our project on an idea for a tool we have wanted to create for sometime.
 We where interested in creating a business card generator for students who do volunteer work for Online.
 The tool would have you pick which title you have, which comite or group you are in, and generate a card for you.

 Due to the specific requirements of the project we couldn't design the tool to be as usefull as we had hoped, but we decided that this would fit the requirements well enough and that our work here could be a good starting point for future development.